sparkflows/sparkflows-docs/docs/developer-guide/pipeline-node.rst

 Pipeline Nodes
 ====================================

 Fire Insights supports Pipelines.
+In a Pipeline various workflows and other components can be executed in the provided order.

-Below is an example Pipeline:
+In Fire Insights, Pipelines can run with or without Airflow.
+The nodes available in the Pipeline depend on whether Airflow is integrated or not.

 A Pipeline can have the following node types: